HeavenlyGyoza/infra/README.md

 - [Jeff Geerling](https://github.com/geerlingguy) — for getting me interested in Infrastructure-as-Code and the fun little projects.
 - [IronicBadger / Perfect Media Server](https://perfectmediaserver.com/) — for detailed explanations in setting up a fully open-source media server and for LSIO.
-- [Anand from SimpleHomelab/SHB](https://www.simplehomelab.com) — for making accessible guides that helped me get the ball rolling
+- [Anand from SimpleHomelab/SHB](https://www.simplehomelab.com) — for making accessible guides that helped me get the ball rolling.
-- [Techno Tim](https://github.com/techno-tim) — for showing how much stuff you can learn by over-engineering your homelab
+- [Techno Tim](https://github.com/techno-tim) — for showing how much stuff you can learn by over-engineering your homelab.

 Their work saved me hours and probably my sanity too.